fomightez/sequencework/alignment-utilities/README.md

 See related script `score_sequences_in_clustal_msa.py`.

+* categorize_residues_based_on_conservation_relative_consensus_line.py
+> multiple sequence alignment (clustal with consensus symbols) ---> listings of the positions categorized by conservation for a sequence in the alignment

+Meant to be run once you have a multiple sequence alignment and want to use the conservation details for further work, such as authoring commands for molecular visualization of a related structure.

+Takes an multiple sequence alignment (in CLUSTAL format) that has a consensus line, produced from, say, [MUSCLE](https://www.ebi.ac.uk/Tools/msa/muscle/) , and for a specific sequence in the alignment categorizes the residues that are identical, strongly, similar, or weakly similar in the alignment.
+Plus also categorizes unconserved, while at it.
+Importantly, residue positions in the results are in common terms where first residue is number one.

+There is a [demo notebook for this script as part of my series of structurework-command line demos](https://github.com/fomightez/cl_demo-binder).
+You can launch the series from [here](https://github.com/fomightez/cl_demo-binder) and then slect from the index to go to the 'Categorize conservation in a MSA and use that to generate commands' page.
+The direct link to a static version of that page is [here](????????????).
+Usage of the script is illustrated there because this script is ideal for bridging sequence analysis to molecular structure analysis and I had an idea for a good illustration of that bridging concept.
+That demo also has a function fuller accounting of documentation for this script as well.

 * roughly_score_relationships_to_subject_seq_pairwise_premsa.py
 > sequences in FASTA format (single multi-FASTA file)  ---> quick assessment of similarity of first sequence to each of the others